“In life and in a boxing ring, the defeat is not declared when you fall down. It is declared only when you refuse to get up” Manoj Arora

 Boxing demands discipline and motivation.

 It is a high-intensity sport that can meet all of the goals mentioned above.
-But you must know that in order to progress, it will be necessary to give it your all for the duration of the training session, whether it be in boxing club or at home.
+But you must know that in order to progress, it will be necessary to give it your all for the duration of the training session, whether it be in boxing club or with a boxing workout at home.

 Outside of training, it will also be necessary to respect the rest and recovery time needed, as well as to commit to a healthy boxing diet, especially if you want to lose fat and gain muscle.